MohamadAlturky/User-Management/README.md

 > [!NOTE]
-> this work a small app for my fifth year project.
+> this works on dotnet v8 please change the packages if you want to work on another release.😉😉😉